 DEVELOPING FRACTIONS SENSE® 3 & 4

-This workshop focuses on the grade 3 and 4 fractions standards
+This full-day workshop focuses on the grades 3 and 4 Common Core fractions standards

 "This workshop is absolutely essential for any elementary teacher who teaches 3rd - 6th grade math.
 It provides foundational concepts to truly understand fractions." -Workshop Participant

 - On a number line, locate the numbers 3/4, 7/4, 3/1 and 5/5.

 - Use the fraction blocks to find the missing number: 5/2 = ?/6.